 Older kids can dive into the math behind light refraction and can discuss the formula for the speed of light.

-Bending Pencil Experiment Science Explanation
+Broken Pencil in Water Science Explanation

 Light travels slower through water than air.
 When light enters the water, it slows down and changes direction.